The Vegetarian Lasagna Casserole

 The Vegetable Ragù

-Transfer the mixture to a pot or pan and add the olive oil.
+transfer the chopped vegetables into a pot or pan and add the extra virgin olive oil.

-Sauté for 3 to 4 minutes, then add the tomato purée and basil and cook for 30 minutes.
-At the end of cooking, adjust the salt.
+Sauté for 3 or 4 minutes, then add the tomato sauce and basil and cook for 30 minutes.
+Adjust the salt at the end of cooking.

-Meanwhile, boil the cauliflower, drain it at the end of cooking, place it in a bowl, and add the concentrated purée, a little salt and pepper.
-Mash roughly with a fork and set aside.
+Meanwhile, boil the cauliflower, drain it at the end of cooking, place it in a bowl and add the reduced sauce, a bit of salt and pepper.
+Crush with a fork coarsely, and set aside.

 Cut the provola cheese into pieces.

-First, add a ladle of béchamel, then follow with a layer of pasta,
+First, place a ladle of béchamel, followed by a layer of pasta,

 1 ladle of sauce, one of crumbled cauliflower,

-a little bit of chopped hard-boiled eggs and finally a little bit of provola
+a small amount of chopped hard-boiled eggs and finally a bit of provola cheese

-Finish assembling the baking dish until all ingredients are used up.
+Complete the baking dish until all the ingredients are used up.

-Cover the baking dish with a sheet of parchment paper, then aluminum foil on top.
+Cover the baking dish with a sheet of parchment paper, and then aluminum foil on top.

-Cut the onion into quarters, the carrot, and celery into 0.8-inch pieces.
+Cut the onion into quarters, the carrot and celery into 0.79 inches pieces.

-Collect with the spatula, pour in the oil, and sauté for 3 minutes at 230°F with the basket instead of the measuring cup on reverse spoon speed
+Gather with the spatula, pour in the oil and sauté for 3 mins at 230°F with the basket in place of the measuring cup, reverse spoon speed

-Add the tomato purée and basil to the bowl
+Add the tomato sauce and basil to the bowl

-place the Varoma on top and cook for 30 minutes in Varoma mode on reverse spoon speed.
-At the end of cooking, check the cauliflower tops; if they’re cooked, otherwise, continue cooking the sauce a little longer in the same mode
+place the Varoma on top, and cook for 30 minutes at Varoma setting, reverse spoon speed.
+At the end of cooking, check the cauliflower florets to see if they are cooked, otherwise continue cooking the sauce in the same mode

-Once the cooking time is up, carefully remove the Varoma, and adjust the salt in the sauce.
+After the time is up, carefully remove the Varoma, and adjust the salt in the sauce.

 Wash and dry the bowl and prepare the béchamel following my recipe click here.

-Meanwhile, while the béchamel cooks, handle the drained cauliflower in a bowl and mix with the tomato purée, a little salt and pepper.
-Mash roughly with a fork and set aside.
+While the béchamel is cooking, take care of the drained cauliflower in a bowl and add the tomato sauce, a bit of salt and pepper.
+Crush with a fork coarsely, and set aside.

-Make the hard-boiled eggs, and cut the provola into pieces.
+Make hard-boiled eggs, and cut the provola cheese into pieces.

-From here on, follow the recipe above for assembling the baking dish
+From here, follow the recipe above for assembling the baking dish

 Storage